jh3nd3rs0n/jargyle/README.md

       ssl.wantClientAuth=true|false
           The boolean value to indicate that client authentication is requested for SSL/TLS connections to the SOCKS server (default is false)

+    LOG_ACTIONS:

+      LOG_AS_WARNING
+          Log at the WARNING level

+      LOG_AS_INFO
+          Log at the INFO level

+    RULE_ACTIONS:

+      ALLOW

+      DENY

+    RULE_FIELDS:

+      ruleAction=RULE_ACTION
+          Specifies the action to take.
+This field starts a new rule.

+      sourceAddressRange=ADDRESS|ADDRESS1-ADDRESS2|regex:REGULAR_EXPRESSION
+          Specifies the address range for the source address

+      destinationAddressRange=ADDRESS|ADDRESS1-ADDRESS2|regex:REGULAR_EXPRESSION
+          Specifies the address range for the destination address

+      logAction=LOG_ACTION
+          Specifies the logging action to take if the rule applies

     SCHEMES:

       socks5